 Applying results to other context/subgroups

 The differences between patient subgroups can, for example, derive from either baseline characteristics like age, gender, comorbidity severity or variations of the healthcare context.
 Application of findings from one context can be difficult to transfer to other situations.
-Cucchetti et al. (45) performed a study to measure the risk of age for salvage transplantation in patients resected for HCC.
+Cucchetti et al [45] performed a study to measure the risk of age for salvage transplantation in patients resected for HCC.
 A Markov model was developed to quantify the effect of patient´s age above Milan criteria.
 Next, the risk of resection at an age 2 or 3 years below the age limit could be evaluated.
-The clinical evidence may not able to show the difference between subgroups in heterogeneity patients in long time horizon (46), however, in this research the reduction of life expectancy of hepatic resection in different patient groups could be clearly shown with a decision model.
+The clinical evidence may not able to show the difference between subgroups in heterogeneity patients in long time horizon [46], however, in this research the reduction of life expectancy of hepatic resection in different patient groups could be clearly shown with a decision model.

 Extending the time horizon

 Many of the interventions for liver transplant patients require long time periods and the weighing of the personal value added by these therapy options take a long time to assess for patients.
 Therefore, models that evaluate the benefit of interventions for patients should cover sufficient time horizons.
 Long-term consequences as well as costs of alternative options and interventions are substantially affected by time.
-Even lifetime horizons are often needed for many models and are almost always required for models in which options have different time varying survival rates (40).
-Decision models offer the framework to include the effect and cost over time by adding respective results and can evaluate the effects of main intervention beyond primary data source and its continuous treatment effects (40).
+Even lifetime horizons are often needed for many models and are almost always required for models in which options have different time varying survival rates [40].
+Decision models offer the framework to include the effect and cost over time by adding respective results and can evaluate the effects of main intervention beyond primary data source and its continuous treatment effects [40].

 Exploring the uncertainty

 A key interest in liver transplantation, is weighing probabilities of risk and success between different options, especially in organ resource allocation and decision on appropriate time point selection for certain interventions.
 Not only patients are affected, but also other potential organ recipients.
 Transplantation itself is not a definitely curing option but leads to a life-long immunosuppressive treatment.
-Population variation, parametric imprecision as well as modelling selections and other aspects challenge predictive modelling with uncertainty in different layers (47).
-Clinical and economic data accessibility and validity also contribute to this uncertainty (16).
+Population variation, parametric imprecision as well as modelling selections and other aspects challenge predictive modelling with uncertainty in different layers [47].
+Clinical and economic data accessibility and validity also contribute to this uncertainty [16].

 In the face of those challenges, decision modelling methods are not only for reflecting this uncertainty but also to assess their influence so that the decision makers can make the choice with relevant possibility known.
-Analysis estimate the uncertainty due to parameters of interest is the most common approach to perform in modeling, which could be represented via deterministic sensitivity analysis (DSA) or probabilistic sensitivity analysis (PSA) (48).
+Analysis estimate the uncertainty due to parameters of interest is the most common approach to perform in modeling, which could be represented via deterministic sensitivity analysis (DSA) or probabilistic sensitivity analysis (PSA) [48].
 In DSA, parameters in model are specified as multiple point estimates and varied manually to test the sensitivity of modeling results.
 In PSA, model inputs are specified as a distribution and varied to predefined probability distributions accordingly.

 Along with the probabilistic analysis mentioned above, expected value of perfect information (EVPI) analysis is argued to be the most appropriate presentational technique for representing decision uncertainty.
-Jay and colleagues (49) showed cost-effectiveness of organ donation after cardiac death versus after brain death.
+Jay and colleagues [49] showed cost-effectiveness of organ donation after cardiac death versus after brain death.
 This novel sensitivity analysis represents both, the probability of whether a decision is appropriate and its consequence, which is significance to compare the incremental net benefits under different accessibilities to the information of probabilities.

 KEY POINT IN DECISION ANALYTICAL MODEL DEVELOPMENT